E-mail Form

 Aneurysm - cerebral; Cerebral aneurysm; Aneurysm - intracranial

 An aneurysm is a weak area in the wall of a blood vessel that causes the blood vessel to bulge or balloon out.
 When an aneurysm occurs in a blood vessel of the brain, it is called an intracranial aneurysm.
-These usually occur in the part of the brain called the cerebrum and are called a cerebral aneurysm.
+These usually occur around or under the part of the brain called the cerebrum and, when this is true, are called a cerebral aneurysm.

 Causes

-Aneurysms in the brain occur when there is a weakened area in the wall of a blood vessel.
+Aneurysms around the brain occur when there is a weakened area in the wall of a blood vessel.
 An aneurysm may be present from birth (congenital).
 Or, it may develop later in life.

 There are many types of brain aneurysms.
 The most common type is called a berry aneurysm.
-This type can vary in size from a few millimeters to over a centimeter.
-Giant berry aneurysms can be bigger than 2.5 centimeters.
+This type can vary in size from a few millimeters (mm) to over a centimeter (cm).
+Giant berry aneurysms can be bigger than 2.5 cm or 1 inch (in).
 These are more common in adults.
 Berry aneurysms, especially when there is more than one, are sometimes passed down through families.

-Other types of cerebral aneurysms involve widening of an entire blood vessel.
-Or, they may appear as a ballooning out of part of a blood vessel.
-Such aneurysms can occur in any blood vessel that supplies the brain.
+Other types of cerebral aneurysms involve widening of an entire blood vessel (fusiform aneurysms).
+Aneurysms can occur in any blood vessel that supplies the brain.
 Hardening of arteries (atherosclerosis), trauma, and infection can all injure the blood vessel wall and cause cerebral aneurysms.

 Brain aneurysms are relatively common.
-One in fifty people has a brain aneurysm, but only a small number of these aneurysms cause symptoms or rupture.
+One in 50 people has a brain aneurysm, but only a small number of these aneurysms cause symptoms or rupture.

 Risk factors include: